Gaussians on Fire: High-Frequency Reconstruction of Flames: Acknowledgments

-\maketitlesupplementary This document provides additional material complementing the main paper.
-We include qualitative visualizations of novel-view trajectories and our reconstruction pipeline, our source code, extended implementation details, a detailed description of the captured fire dataset, as well as comprehensive per-scene quantitative results.
+This document provides additional material complementing the main paper.
+We include qualitative visualizations of reconstructed scene trajectories and our reconstruction pipeline, extended implementation details, a detailed description of the captured fire dataset, our rolling shutter implementation, as well as comprehensive per-scene results.